hoglet67/SBC09/doc/memory map 2pal.md

 TODO: Ask Dave, It looks to me as though the address lines 14..21 remain "MMU'd" during I/O accesses?

+What's the intent with nCSEXT and nCSEXTIO - I'm a bit confused about the selection logic in PAL2

+        CSEXT   =  (ENMMU & (!QA21 &  QA20 # IO) & !INTIO)                   & E;

+What is the "IO" term doing in there?
+Should it not be

+        CSEXT   =  (ENMMU & (!QA21 &  QA20) & !IO)                           & E;

+I'm probably missing something obvious...

 # Logical Memory map - 16K MMU mode

 MMU byte to physical address mapping is: